 Flavor Boosters, optional additions – choose one or a couple

-- 1 tsp sesame seeds, black or white
+- 1 teaspoon sesame seeds black or white

 - Bonito flakes